roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 "Indeed.
 Such was our original goal."

 To beat Ohan.
-It is Lydia's objective.
+This is Lydia's objective.
 If she becomes stronger than Ohan, she may be considered a nighly perfect in self-defence.
 Initially, according to the calculations of Yuuyami, it was necessary to have seventh _dan_-level to gain a victory over Ohan.
 However, with present body-modifications of Ohan, a victory appears to be probable having around a fourth _dan_ of strength.